aserdah/Characters/README.md

 ## Technologies
 - Swift language
-- SwiftUI for UI design
+- SwiftUI and UIKit for UI design
 - MVVM
 - Async await for asynchronous network calls
 - Unit testing with  for CharactertViewModel and APIService